Westbrook ties Robertson’s record, Wizards beat Pacers

 Wizards: Westbrook extended his streak of double-doubles to 32 games. … Beal has scored at least 25 points in 71 of his last 82 games and has eight games this season with 40 or more points. … Alex Len had 10 rebounds and eight points. … Washington snapped a three-game losing streak in Indy and swept the Pacers for the first time since 2006-07. … The Wizards have won 15 of their last 19 games. … Washington scored 419 points against Indiana this season.

-Pacers: Edmond Sumner and Doug McDermott each scored 13 points. … Sabonis also had three steals and recorded his eighth triple-double this season. … LeVert’s rebounding total was a career best and came two days after he posted his first double-double of the season with Indiana. … The Pacers are 12-21 at home this season. … Indiana is 5-2 in overtime this season and is 8-10 in games decided five or fewer points.
+Pacers: Edmond Sumner and Doug McDermott each scored 13 points. … Sabonis also had three steals and recorded his eighth triple-double this season. … LeVert’s rebounding total was a career best and came two days after he posted his first double-double of the season with Indiana. … The Pacers are 12-21 at home this season. … Indiana is 5-2 in overtime this season and is 8-10 in games decided by five or fewer points.

 UP NEXT